How To Rig Berkley Gulp Saltwater Shrimp For More Bites [Product Review]

 In this independent review of the Berkley Gulp “Alive” Saltwater shrimp, the 11.5 oz “bucket” of 3″ New Penny color Gulp shrimp is featured since it’s a popular way to buy Gulp Shrimp (although NOT always the most affordable way to get Gulp shrimp – see this review about Gulp packets vs Gulp buckets)

-(click here to get these Berkley Gulp Shrimp on Amazon).
+(click here to get these Berkley Gulp Shrimp from our online store).

 As I mentioned above, I used to be very skeptical of these Gulp baits as there was a ton of hype and they aren’t cheap.